 - Rita Mulcahy (Reference book)

 - Headfirst (Reference book)

 Now, the question is which reference book to choose:

 Rita Mulcahy: It explains everything in great detail.
 You may find many terms and topics that are not in PMBOK , but are explained in this book.
-Also, when you would try online mock tests you would find many questions/concepts out of PMBOK, and most of the times you can find them in this book.
+Also, when you try online mock tests you would find many questions/concepts out of PMBOK, and most of the times you can find them in this book.
 So, if you want to read the things in details you can refer to this.

 Headfirst: It explains topics with the help of stories and pictures.
 You may find it childish, but it will build good concepts.
-Although it doesn’t explain things in extreme detail, but will cement the concept with the help of light examples.
+Although it doesn’t explain things in extreme detail, yet will cement the concept with the help of light examples.

 - Study from PMBOK and reference book